qrvey/partner-portal/docs/ui-docs/dataviews/metric-view.md

 ![3_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/3_metric-view.png#thumbnail-40)

 # Building a Metric
-To build your first metric, you can access the Chart Builder from the **Analyze** tab of the dataset you’d like to use, or through Page and Report Builder.
+To build your first metric, you can access the Chart Builder from the **Analyze** tab of the dataset you’d like to use, or through Dashboard Builder.
 Select the type of metric you would like to build, Indicator, Bullet or Gauge, and drag a value to the fields shelf or onto the canvas zone.

 ![5_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/5.png#thumbnail)